hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 Q & A ******************************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
 Q : How I can find in Octane tests that are fetched from ALM?
-A : During fetching, we map ALM Domain name to test "module" field and ALM Project name to test "package" field.
+A : During fetching, we map ALM Domain name to test "component" field and ALM Project name to test "package" field.
-    You can filter test with matching "module" and "package" to find fetched tests.
+    You can filter test with matching "component" and "package" to find fetched tests.

 Q: On previous week, I fetched all existing runs from ALM to Octane.
 On this week, many new runs were added to ALM.
    I want to fetch To Octane only runs that were created after my last fetch.